melosomelo/personal-website/src/content/blog/json-parser-in-typescript.md

 R \rightarrow DR \mid \epsilon
 $$

-Each line represents one (or more) production rules.
-Each rule states that you can take what's on its left side and transform it into what's on the right.
+Each line above represents one (or more) production rules.
+A rule states that you can take what's on its left side (left of the arrow $\rightarrow$) and transform it into what's on the right.
 The lines that have the $\mid$ character merely aggregate productions that have the same left side.
+Here, the non-terminals are represented by the uppercase letters; and the terminals are the digits, the operators $+$ and $\cdot$, and the parenthesis.

 Notice how the non-terminal $E$ is a direct representation of our previous definition for what an expression is.
 Also notice